Generic Name: tofacitinib (Oral route)

 Uses For Xeljanz

-Tofacitinib is used alone or together with other medicines to treat moderate to severely active rheumatoid arthritis.
-This medicine is used in adult patients who have taken other medicines (eg, methotrexate) that did not work well.
-Tofacitinib is a Janus kinase (JAK) inhibitor.
+Tofacitinib is used alone or together with other medicines to treat rheumatoid arthritis.
+This medicine is used in patients who have taken other medicines (eg, methotrexate) that did not work well.
+Tofacitinib is a Janus kinase (JAK) inhibitor that works on the immune system.

 This medicine is available only with your doctor's prescription.